defano/digital-design/seven-segment-counter/README.md

-# Seven Segment Counter
+# Seven-Segment Counter

 A circuit that displays a rapidly incrementing value on the four-digit seven-segment displays found on the Papilio LogicStart MegaWing hardware.

-This is slightly more complicated than one might expect:
+This is slightly more complicated than one might expect.

+#### Theory of operation

-Our hardware has four seven-segment displays that, together, are equipped only with 7 segment pins (segment_[6:0]) and 4 enable pins (digit_enable_[3:0]).
-This means we can't "drive" all four digits independently all at the same time (as you might have assumed we could--that would require 28 signals).
+Our hardware has four seven-segment displays that, together, are equipped with only 7 segment pins (`segment_[6:0]`) and 4 enable pins (`digit_enable_[3:0]`).
+This means we can't "drive" all four digits independently at the same time (as you might have assumed we could--that would require 28 signals).
 Instead, we drive each digit for a fraction of a second, then move on to the next digit.
 This cycling occurs too quickly to be seen by the human eye.

-To make matters worse, we need to give the circuit some time to "cool off" between driving one digit and the next.
-If we don't, we'll see flickering and ghosting of the previous digit's value.
+To complicate this further, we need to give the circuit some time to "cool off" between driving one digit and the next.
+If we don't, we'll see flickering and ghosting of the adjacent digit's value.

+#### Suggested modifications

+* (Harder) Instead of displaying a counter, modify the design to count some user-generated event (like the number of times a switch is toggled or a d-pad key is pressed).
+* (Harder) Rather than incrementing a base-10 count, modify the design to display a base-16 count.
+You'll need to swap out the _binary-coded decimal_ encoder for a _binary-coded hex_ encoder of your own creation.

 ## Makefile